Conus marmoreus

-Conus marmoreus, common name the "marbled cone", is a species of predatory sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.
-It is the type species for the genus Conus.
-This is a species which is believed to feed mostly on marine molluscs including other cone snails.
+Conus marmoreus, common name the marbled cone, is a species of predatory sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.
+It is the type species for the genus Conus, which is the type genus of the family.
+This is a species which is believed to feed mostly on marine mollusks including other cone snails.
 This snail is venomous, like all cone snails.